[This article was originally published in June 2017 and has been revised and expanded.]

-With summer almost here and most of your junk hauling tasks complete, it's time for some landscaping work.
+With spring almost here and most of your winter cleanup tasks done, it will be time for some landscaping work.
 But what can you do that's quick and easy?

 You can create clean borders and increase control of your grassy areas with edging that can stand up to crabgrass, weather and changing soil conditions.
 This is one project where it pays not to go cheap: instead, you should buy the more rigid edging that is made with fiberglass, aluminum, or even steel.